Tips to survive the CCMA

 Remember the CCMA mainly looks at two elements when an employee refers a dispute:

-Substantive fairness refers to a valid and fair reason for the sanction imposed.
+- Substantive fairness – a valid and fair reason for the sanction imposed.
 The employer must be able to prove the following on a balance of probability: